 This load causes the processor to consume more power and generate more heat.
 This situation does not occur in an idle state.

-Often you can have several non essential background apps running as well which can put burden on the CPU and thus increase the idle temperatures.
+Often you can have several unnecessary background apps running as well, which can put a burden on the CPU and thus increase the idle temperatures.

 How to Prevent This:

 To prevent extensive load on the CPU, you should close any applications that are not being used.